-Responding to ransomware is complicated.
-With the continuing increase of successful cyber attacks against small businesses, we hear a lot of debate on two aspects of your response to a successful ransomware attack.
+At Cumulus, we understand that responding to ransomware is complicated.
+With the continuing increase of successful cyber attacks against small businesses, we hear a lot of debate on two aspects of your ransomware response to a successful attack.

 - Should you contact law enforcement?

 Both of these questions have pros and cons.
 How and when you answer these questions can have a long-lasting impact on you and your business.
 Read on to learn about top ransomware response plans, how to prevent a ransomware attack, and other vital information to keep you and your business safe.